-STUDENTS' CODE OF CONDUCT 2023-2024 Academic Year
+STUDENTS' CODE OF CONDUCT 2024-2025 Academic Year

-The information in this document applies to the 2023-2024 academic year and is accurate and current, to the extent possible.
+The information in this document applies to the 2024-2025 academic year and is accurate and current, to the extent possible.
 Winston-Salem State University ("WSSU" or "university") reserves the right to change programs of study, academic requirements, teaching staff, the calendar, and other matters described herein without prior notice, in accordance with established procedures.

 It is the policy of the State of North Carolina to provide equal opportunity in education and employment to all qualified persons, and to prohibit discrimination based on race, color, national origin, creed, religion, sex, sexual orientation, age, veteran status, disability, genetic information or political affiliation.
 This university also prohibits sexual harassment, including sexual violence.
-For further information about sex-based discrimination and sexual harassment, contact the Title IX Coordinator by telephone at 336-750-8758 or by email at contacttitleix@wssu.edu.
-Alternatively, individuals may contact the Office of Civil Rights, U.S. Dept. of Education by visiting: https://ocrcas.ed.gov/contact-ocr.
-Questions or comments about domestic violence, dating violence, and stalking can be directed to the Title IX Coordinator via email at contacttitleix@wssu.edu.
+The Director of EEO/AA and Diversity Officer has been designated to handle inquiries regarding non-discrimination policies and to serve as the overall campus Title IX Coordinator, EEO/AA and Diversity Officer.
+For further information on nondiscrimination and/or sexual harassment, contact the EEO/AA & Diversity Officer and Title IX Coordinator by telephone at 336-750-8760 or by email at contacttitleix@wssu.edu.
+Alternatively, individuals may contact the Office of Civil Rights, U.S. Dept. of Education by visiting: https://ocrcas.ed.gov/contact-ocr

-If you suspect a crime has been committed, please contact WSSU Police and Public Safety at (336) 750-2911 for emergencies, for non-emergencies contact (336)-750-2900.
+Questions or comments about domestic violence, dating violence, and stalking can be directed to the EEO/AA & Diversity Officer and Title IX Coordinator at (336) 750-8760 or by email at.
+If you suspect a crime has been committed, please contact WSSU Police and Public Safety at (336) 750-2911 for emergencies, for non-emergencies contact (336) 750-2900.